fan2/mkdocs/docs/blog/posts/cs/struct-alignment.md

 Members are allocated in memory in declaration order, so the address of `hour` must be less than the address of `value`.
 See also §8.2.6.

 However, the size of an object of a **struct** is not necessarily the sum of the sizes of its members.
-This is because many machines require objects of certain types to be allocated on architecture dependent *boundaries* or handle such objects much more *efﬁciently* if they are.
+This is because many machines require objects of certain types to be allocated on architecture dependent *boundaries* or handle such objects much more *efficiently* if they are.
 For example, integers are often allocated on word boundaries.
 On such machines, objects are said to have to be properly ***aligned*** (§6.2.9).
 This leads to "`holes`" in the structures.
 A more realistic layout of a `Readout` on a machine with 4-byte int would be:

 <figure markdown="span">
     ![struct-Readout-2](./images/alignment/struct-Readout-2.png)